Cheapest Everest Base Camp Trek - 12 Days

 How difficult is the trek to the Everest Base Camp?

 Besides strength and athleticism, the most challenging thing during this trek is altitude sickness.
 Going unprepared would undoubtedly put a significant obstacle in the way of your goal of arriving at your destination and taking in the breathtaking scenery along the route.
-There is no cure for altitude sickness; the only option is to return home and try again a few days later.
+There is no cure for altitude sickness; the only option is to return home and try again later.

-You should be able to walk for 5 to 6 hours each day while carrying a rucksack weighing about 5 kg.
+You should be able to walk for 5 to 6 hours each day while carrying a rucksack weighing about 5-7 kg.
 As a result, to participate in the Everest base camp trip, you must be in good physical and mental health.

 Choosing a trained and licensed guide is the most crucial choice you will make while organizing your trip.
 You won't experience any unpleasant surprises about the terrain, the weather, or any other facets of the trip if you have an experienced guide.